cryptd3x/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/ostep-code-master/cpu-api/README.md

 }
 ```

 **Answer:** When STDOUT_FILENO is closed in the child, calls to `printf()` and other functions that write to stdout will fail silently or have no visible effect.
-The output simply disappears because there's no valid file descriptor for stdout.
+The output disappears because there's no valid file descriptor for stdout.
 However, stderr (STDERR_FILENO) remains open and functional.

 ##Compilation and Execution

 To compile and run these programs, I first call bash to create a new shell, since I use zsh.
 Then, I generate the executables and run them, one by one.

 ex.
 ```bash